-What: A private retreat in the Kenyan bush that you can have all to yourself if you like.
+What: Ol Jogi Ranch is a private retreat in the Kenyan bush that you can have all to yourself if you like.

 Why We Love It: You can have the 58,000 acres of wildlife conservancy all to yourself, too, amid 300 or so rangers protecting myriad endangered species from 65 rhinos to 5,000 reticulated giraffe and 15% of the world’s remaining Grevy’s zebra population.
 And Ol Jogi is as like-minded as Micato about arranging insider experiences: A must-do at some point during your stay here is observing the “singing wells” of the nearby Samburu tribesmen.

 What: Taking South African safari life to an unexpectedly posh and contemporary level, Cheetah Plains is a statement as much as it is a place, with three exclusive-use bushveld houses designed by celebrated South African architect Stefan Atoni.

 Why We Love it: Its wildlife-rich location makes Cheetah Plains especially notable.
 It’s within the private Sabi Sand Game Reserve, bound by both Kruger National Park and Mala.
 The wow factors here are the sharply-renovated, scrupulously curated private homes, each an exquisite amalgam of timber, metal, and stone, with contemporary South African paintings and pieces of furniture that are themselves works of art.
 Each home has two lounges and a dining area, temperature-controlled wine cellars and outdoor pools, and private suites with their own private deck, double rain shower, and bathtub overlooking the bush, which you can explore in state-of-the-art electric vehicles.
 There’s also nearby airstrip accessible by private charter, from where whisper-quiet electric vehicles will whisk you to this oasis.

 A private butler will tend your every want as will your chef, who will treat you to a private cooking demonstration or two if you like.